 Psa is a protein made in the prostate gland that functions to liquefy sperm.
 It is a serine protease made by both normal and malignant prostate glands.
 Commonly used as a screening test for prostate cancer, the psa test is widely used to detect which men would benefit from a prostate biopsy as well as detect cancer recurrence in men who have been ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Cancer blood test results explained
+- Psa blood test results explained

-- Iron supplements the psa test
+- What is the normal range of psa test results?

 - Normal psa test